Mohamed-Dhouib/DiffNet/README.md

-# DiffNet
+# Efficient Document Tampering Localization with Multi-Level Discrepancy Features and Unified DCT–Quantization Embedding

-[ECCV 2026] Efficient Document Tampering Localization with Multi-Level Discrepancy Features and Unified DCT–Quantization Embedding
+Code and pretrained weights are coming soon.